 Here are the Best Crib Mattresses for 2018!

-This U.S. made mattress is from one of the best companies in the crib mattress market.
+This top rated U.S. made crib mattress is from one of the best companies in the crib mattress market.
 Colgate has been making crib mattresses since 1955, and they are a name you can trust for high quality and minimal compromise.
 This is one of their eco-friendlier mattresses, with a certified organic cover (not vinyl), and very low VOC emissions that conform to CertiPUR-US standards.
 It is a foam core, with one firm infant side and one softer toddler side.
-This is called dual-firmness (more details on that at the bottom of this article), which is a nice way to avoid buying a second mattress when your baby turns into a toddler.
-In our hands-on testing, we found this crib mattress to be very well constructed, with a soft high quality cotton cover, a very firm infant side, a moderately soft toddler side, and no bad odors even out of the box.
+This Colgate Eco Classica III is called dual-firmness (more details on that at the bottom of this article), which is a nice way to avoid buying a second mattress when your baby turns into a toddler.
+In our hands-on testing, we found this crib mattress to be very well constructed, with a soft high quality organic cotton cover, a very firm infant side, a moderately soft toddler side, and no bad odors even out of the box.
 Note that the side that serves as a toddler crib mattress isn't super soft, which we prefer since we want to maintain support during sleep and make it easier for toddlers to change positions during the night; when the mattress is too soft, it absorbs too much elbow and hand, making it difficult for toddlers to roll around while sleeping.
-We also found this mattress to be very lightweight, mostly because it's a foam core, which made it very easy to pull in/out of the crib for sheet and pad changes.
+We also found this mattress to be very lightweight, mostly because it's a urethane foam core, which made it very easy to pull in/out of the crib for sheet and pad changes.
 This makes things much easier than with a mattress with metal springs.
 Yes, they still make innerspring crib mattresses (see the Simmons Kids option below, in case you're looking for one).
 It also has squared edges, fitting snugly into standard crib without gaps, a nice 6" thickness, and it has excellent reviews for longevity.
-We put it through 2 weeks of testing and it was truly a fantastic crib mattress, and it's the second year in a row that it's appearing at the top of our best crib mattresses list, but you will pay a bit extra for the quality and eco-friendliness.
+We put it through 2 weeks of testing and it was truly a fantastic crib mattress.
+This is the second year in a row that it's appearing at the top of our best crib mattresses list, but you will pay a bit extra for the quality and eco-friendliness.
 Cons?
-This is not a fully organic mattress, and we don't like the fact that it uses a urethane core, so if that's important to you then check out the Naturepedic NoComproise option.
+The Colgate Eco Classica III is not a fully organic mattress, and we don't like the fact that it uses a urethane core, so if that's important to you then check out the Naturepedic NoComproise option.
 You can check out this Colgate Crib Mattress here.

 We get a lot of emails from parents asking whether the Colgate or Naturepedic mattress is the better option for their baby.
 We always answer that it really depends on what's important for you.
 If you're willing to spend an extra $100 for a fully organic mattress that is quite similar in other regards to the Colgate option, then you should definitely go for it.
-This U.S. made mattress is the ultimate in organic mattresses.
-It is made with high quality materials, has dual firmness (one baby side and one softer toddler mattress side), and coil core construction with border rods to prevent edge sagging.
+This U.S. made organic mattress is made with high quality materials, has dual firmness (one baby side and one softer toddler mattress side), and coil core construction with border rods to prevent edge sagging.
 Coils are expensive to integrate into mattresses, and this has 150 of them, plus organic cotton padding and cover.
 This means it is less likely to get lumpy or saggy areas, and maintains good support over the course of several years.
 Most crib mattresses without coils will develop sunken areas unless they are frequently flipped and your baby sleeps in different areas over time.
 This mattress meeds Greenguard and GOTS certifications, is made with seamless edges, has squared corners, and excellent reviews.
 It is also marketed as hypoallergenic.
-In our testing, we loved the waterproof cotton cover that was extremely easy to clean, it was basically odorless, and we thought it fit very snugly in our test (DaVinci) crib.
+In our testing, we loved the waterproof organic cotton cover that was extremely easy to clean, it was basically odorless, and we thought it fit very snugly in our test (DaVinci) crib.
 The construction quality was overall very high, and we anticipate this having great longevity.
 Inside the cover, the mattress tag indicates that it is made with organic fiber batting, non-GMO PLA batting (polyactide batting), and polyethylene foam (this is for water-proofing).
 There are two cons, however.
 First, the mattress is about 7 pounds heavier than the Colgate option above, making it a bit more difficult to pull in/out of the crib for sheet or pad changes.
-Second, it is about $100 more expensive than the Colgate option.
+Second, it is about $100 more expensive than the Colgate or Moonlight Slumber options.
 However, for parents looking for a fully organic option without VOC emissions from chemical content, this is a great option as it contains no latex, soy, GMOs, vinyl/PVC, formaldehyde, flame retardants, PFCs, phthalates, or polyurethane foam.
 After using this mattress for 2 years now, we are happy to say that it has held up quite well.
 There is some sagging in our baby's favorite sleeping spots, which is pretty common over the course of a couple years.
 It's proven itself to be reliable, comfortable, and safe.
 Highly recommended!
 Interested?
 You can check out this Naturepedic Crib Mattress here!

-The Lullaby series of mattresses is relatively new to the crib mattress arena, but they are quickly gaining in popularity.
+The Lullaby Earth series of mattresses is relatively new to the crib mattress arena, but they are quickly gaining in popularity.
 This is their newest 2-stage mattress.
 It is Greenguard Certified for low VOC emissions, made in the U.S., 100% recyclable, extremely lightweight (about the same as the Colgate), 6" thickness, seamless edges for easy cleaning, and a waterproof cover.
 Instead of coils or a foam core, this uses honeycomb-shaped batting inside, making it a truly breathable mattress.
 And the Greenguard Certification is compelling, requiring minimal VOC emissions.
-In our tests, the infant side was nice and firm, and the toddler side was much softer.
+In our tests, the infant side was nice and firm, and the toddler mattress side was much softer.
 The corners are almost squared, somewhere between a rounded and squared edge; it fit nicely in our test (DaVinci) crib.
 Given the rounded edges, there might be more risk of losing/dropping pacifiers into the corners.
-It was very lightweight, maybe a few ounces less than the Colgate even, so changing sheets was a breeze.
+The Lullaby Earth mattress was very lightweight, maybe a few ounces less than the Colgate even, so changing sheets was a breeze.
 The cover was a good material (non vinyl), and it was easy to clean and had a nice seamless edge around the corners.
 It does seem well constructed, and their 2016 model had great durability ratings.
 Cons?
 Well, not many, but it doesn't have the nicely squared off corners, it sags a bit at the edges under weight (like a toddler standing on it) due to no border rod support, and it was a bit crunchy/creaky when we pushed on it.
 That last issue is likely solved by a good mattress pad, which we highly recommed using on any mattress.
 Interested?
 You can check out this Lullaby Earth Crib Mattress here.
 You'll also notice a less expensive $170 option without the dual firmness.

 This is a beast of a crib mattress, but we like it quite a lot.
 It's a more traditional style mattress, with rounded corners, metal vents on the sides, and an ungodly weight of 26 pounds!
 That said, this mattress meets a lot of our criteria for a good dual firmness mattress.
-It has a very supportive and high quality coil core, a nice firm infant side and soft toddler side, vents for preventing odors, Greenguard and CertiPUR-US certification for low VOC emissions, and a great build quality and track record for longevity.
+It has a very supportive and high quality coil core, a nice firm infant side and soft toddler mattress side, vents for preventing odors, Greenguard and CertiPUR-US certification for low VOC emissions, and a great build quality and track record for longevity.
 When we got this mattress delivered for testing, we saw the UPS man lugging it to our front door and it looked pretty heavy.
 Turns out metal springs are a bit heavier than foam - go figure!
-It's a bit of a pain to change sheets on, and it has rounded corners, and those are our two biggest criticisms and why this is #6 on our list.
-Simmons Kids has also however made one of the cheapest crib mattresses on our list and meets stringent emissions standards, so those are some great benefits.
+It's a bit of a pain to change sheets on, and it has rounded corners, and those are our two biggest criticisms and why this is lower on our list.
+Simmons Kids has also however made one of the cheapest crib mattresses on our list while meeting stringent emissions standards, so those are some great benefits.
 In our testing it fit very snugly in the test crib (DaVinci), and we really thought the firmness of the infant side and softness of the toddler side were a great ratio.
 Soft yet still supportive, to get some Simmon Kids beautysleep and wake up feeling great!
 On the downside, the mattress was definitely the smelly one of the group, which was surprising because it's a woven fabric cover (not vinyl), but maybe what we're smelling is the polyurethane foam on the toddler side; that said, the odor wasn't particularly bad but definitely noticeable relative to the organic options above.
 Update: after about 6 months of using our test mattress, a few places on the outer seam have ripped open to expose the inside of the mattress.
 We've looked around online to see whether ours was an anomaly, but it seems like this is a relatively common issue.
 So this mattress is a nice, traditional option that will likely last your family for many years (assuming you get no tearing at the seams), through many babies and toddlers, and we definitely think it's a good and (relatively) inexpensive option.
 Overall, we think this is a good deal for a coil core mattress with low VOC emissions.